an-shoo/AURA/README.md

 # AURA Engine: Adaptive Unison-Response Audio Engine

 AURA is not just a dynamic soundtrack system; it's a comprehensive framework for creating real-time, emotionally-aware generative and adaptive audio experiences.
-Developed for the Samsung GenAI Hackathon, AURA showcases how multi-modal inputs can transform a static piece of music into a living, breathing score that perfectly matches the on-screen action and the user's emotional state.
+AURA showcases how multi-modal inputs can transform a static piece of music into a living, breathing score that perfectly matches the on-screen action and the user's emotional state.

 The project is demonstrated through two powerful, distinct pillars:
 1.  **A Standalone Pygame Engine** featuring advanced on-device adaptive and generative music algorithms.
 2.  **A Web-based SDK Framework** that uses multi-modal sensor data (face, voice, game state) to modulate music for web clients, illustrating a broader, extensible use case.

-The core purpose is to demonstrate a technology that could be integrated into Samsung devices, enabling applications to generate personalized soundtracks for user-generated content, such as vacation videos, by analyzing scene content and emotional cues.
+The core purpose is to demonstrate a technology that could be integrated into smart devices, enabling applications to generate personalized soundtracks for user-generated content, such as vacation videos, by analyzing scene content and emotional cues.

 ## 🌟 Core Concepts & Features